MagicBowen/microservice/examples/readme.md

 - [x]: logstash log to ELK (spike fluentD)
 - [ ]: distributed trace
 - [ ]: metrics in promotheus
+- [ ]: dependence of service by health
 - [ ]: entity service use mongo to publish entity event
 - [ ]: event services compete to deal msgs in kafka
 - [ ]: CD pipeline